accurat/accurapp/README.md

 Then you just `cd project-name`, run `yarn start` and start creating awesome stuff! 🎉

 #### Setting up bitbucket
-1. Create a new repo
+1. Create a new repo - [link](https://bitbucket.org/repo/create)
+1. Be sure to choose `accurat` as Owner, not yourself.
 1. Choose `I have an existing project` and follow the instructions

 #### Setting up the automatic deploy